 (2) Believing Russian assurances that they had no plans to put missiles in Cuba, President Kennedy had gone on record stating that the U.S. would never accept nuclear missiles in Cuba.
 Thus, the credibility of the Kennedy Administration, with its friends and its foes, had been tied to keeping Cuba free of Russian missiles.

 (3) The installation of missiles in Cuba was the opening gambit in the Russians' long planned move against West Berlin.
 An attack on Cuba would give the Russians an excuse for overrunning West Berlin.
 The Europeans would take these events as proof that the U.S. valued getting the missiles out of Cuba more than preserving Berlin.
-The strains on the NATO alliance would be severe and perhaps fatal.
+The strains on the NATO alliance would have been severe and perhaps fatal.

 (4) The secret placement of nuclear missiles in Cuba was an aggressive move by the Soviets.
 A vigorous response was required to preserve U.S. credibility with its allies and to prevent the Russians from thinking that similar future moves would be tolerated by the U.S. (i.e., the Munich problem).

 - The movie does not show the role played by U.S. foreign policy in helping create the atmosphere in which the crisis occurred.
 (1) Even after the Bay of Pigs debacle, the U.S. attempted to destabilize the Cuban regime and assassinate Castro.
 See discussion above.
 Given the historical tendency of the U.S. to invade Latin American countries and the ongoing Operation Mongoose, the Russians and the Cubans justifiably feared for the territorial integrity of Cuba.
 (2) In addition, the ongoing U.S. nuclear arms build up had led to a "missile gap" in favor of the U.S. The U.S. had completed installation of 15 Jupiter missiles in Turkey in 1962.
 This infuriated the Russians and was totally unnecessary because, as repeatedly stated by President Kennedy, the missiles were already obsolete and added little, if anything, to U.S. military power.
 U.S. policy underestimated the effect of these missiles on the Russians.
 U.S. policy makers clearly understood that Russian nuclear forces could inflict unacceptably high casualties.
 However, the U.S. refused to disclaim a nuclear first strike policy (for example, if the Russians invaded Europe with their superior ground forces, or if they overran Berlin.)
-For these reasons, U.S. policy helped set the stage for the crisis and any evaluation of the crisis must take this into account.

 - The friction between the U.S. military and President Kennedy was overstated in the movie.
 There were certainly disagreements and mistrust between President Kennedy and General LeMay, Chief of Staff of the Air Force.
-General LeMay thought that nuclear war with the Soviets was inevitable and wanted it to occur before the U.S. lost its 18 to 1 superiority in nuclear missiles.
+General LeMay thought that nuclear war with the Soviets was inevitable and wanted it to occur before the U.S. lost its 18 to 1 superiority in nuclear delivery devices.
 He saw the Cuban Missile Crisis as a golden opportunity for this war.
 (Source: Statement by McNamara interviewed in "The Fog of War."
 See also Thirteen Days, p.
 119, statement attributed to "one of the Joint Chiefs of Staff.")
 There was also friction between Secretary McNamara and the Chief of Staff of the Navy.
 While President Kennedy was certainly "distressed that the [military] representatives with whom he met, with the notable exception of General Taylor, seemed to give so little consideration to the implications of the steps they suggested" he understood that they were "trained to fight and to wage war -- that was their life....
 [I]f they would not be willing, who would be?"
 (Source: Robert F. Kennedy in Thirteen Days p.
 119.)
 We are not aware of evidence demonstrating a concerted effort by the military to maneuver the U.S. into a war.
-Our reading and our own interview with a high ranking State Department official who served during that time makes it clear that the Chairman of the Joint Chiefs of Staff, Maxwell Taylor, had President Kennedy's confidence before, during and after the crisis.
+Our reading and our own interview with a high ranking State Department official who served during that time makes it clear that the Chairman of the Joint Chiefs of Staff, Maxwell Taylor, had President Kennedy's confidence before, during, and after the crisis.
 The subplot of O'Donnell contacting U.S. pilots, asking them to bypass the chain of command and make false statements to their superiors, is simply fiction.
 Excomm meeting transcripts clearly show that the Chiefs knew that the planes were being shot at.
 (Source: The Kennedy Tapes, pg .
 328.)
 However, one basic point of the movie is correct.
 The events of the Cuban Missile Crisis are a clear example of the importance of civilian control over the military.
 If we had left it up to the military, there probably would have been a war.

 - The role of O'Donnell was overstated and the roles of other advisors (for example, Bundy, Sorenson and Dillon) whose input was very important to President Kennedy, were minimized.